Quantum key distribution based on the quantum eraser: The different flavors of the quantum eraser

-In order to know through which path the photon has traveled, the two paths should be given two different labels through a new degree of freedom of the photon.
-If we call the states corresponding to these new labels $|H\rangle$ and $|V\rangle$, the state of the photon after emerging from the second beam splitter is $\frac{1}{2} |A \rangle \otimes \left \{ |H\rangle+e^{i \phi}|V\rangle \right \}+\frac{1}{2} |B \rangle \otimes \left \{ |H\rangle-e^{i \phi}|V\rangle \right \}$.
+In order to know through which path the photon has traveled, the two paths should be given two different labels through a new degree of freedom of the same photon or another photon.
+Consider the case when the new degree of freedom pertains to the same photon and let us call the states corresponding to these new labels $|H\rangle$ and $|V\rangle$.
+The state of the photon after emerging from the second beam splitter is thus $\frac{1}{2} |A \rangle \otimes \left \{ |H\rangle+e^{i \phi}|V\rangle \right \}-\frac{1}{2} |B \rangle \otimes \left \{ |H\rangle-e^{i \phi}|V\rangle \right \}$.
 It it clear that when $|H\rangle$ and $|V\rangle$ are orthogonal, i.e., the two paths are fully distinguishable, the probability of detecting the photon at any of the two detectors will be $0.5$, i.e., the interference pattern vanishes.
-This can be achieved, for example, using the polarization of the photon (i.e., vertical or horizontal polarization; see Fig. \ref{mzi}-b), or the time of arrival of the photon (i.e., by introducing a sufficiently large time delay T in one path; see Fig. \ref{mzi}-c) as in time-bin qubits \cite{marcikic2004}.
-The former case can be implemented using a source of unpolarized photons, and absorbing polarizers in each path, or a source of linearly polarized photons with a half-wavelength plate in one path only that rotates the plane of polarization by 90 degrees.
-In the later case, the time delay should be adjusted in a way that does not alter the phase difference between the two paths.
+This can be achieved, for example, using the polarization of the photon (i.e., vertical or horizontal polarization; see Fig. \ref{mzi}-b), or the time of arrival of the photon (i.e., by introducing a sufficiently large time delay T in one path; see Fig. \ref{mzi}-c) as in time-bin qubits\cite{marcikic2004}.
+The former case can be implemented using a source of unpolarized photons, and absorbing polarizers in each path, or a source of linearly polarized photons with a 45° half-wave plate (HWP) in one path only that rotates the plane of polarization by 90 degrees.
+In the later case (Fig. \ref{mzi}-c), the time delay should be adjusted in a way that does not alter the phase difference between the two paths.